 Working not only with young people but with those new to manufacturing and industrial workplaces means that MIGAS plays an important role in educating apprentices and trainees about safe work practices.

-We are one of the few Group Training Organisations who employ a full time Workplace Health and Safety Officer.
+We are one of the few Group Training Organisations that employs a full time Workplace Health and Safety Officer.
 Our WHS Officer, Robert Clarke, is dedicated to enhancing and monitoring all aspects of safety for our workforce.

 The most common injuries for apprentices and trainees are eye, hand, finger, and back injuries.
 These are easily prevented by taking a moment to ensure you have the right Personal Protective Equipment (PPE) like face shields and gloves, also that you always follow proper manual handling techniques.